grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Follow the long-form proof/goal method we've been using until you feel confident.

 Be sure to check your work: using my worked examples when they're there, office hours/email, or AI for convenience.

+Let's check the assignments to see if one is ready for us!

 ---